Ask AI

 • Decimal Number: 4.1

-• Result: The action will output 5.
-This indicates that 5 full workdays should be scheduled for the project.
+• Result: The function will output 5.
+This indicates you should plan for 5 full days to complete the task.

 • Inputs: